 Many accounts, like the Expense accounts, are reset to zero at the beginning of the new fiscal year or an accounting year.

 The credit accounts rarely have a positive balance and the debit accounts rarely have a negative balance at any time.
 A credit adds only a negative number.

 2. What is a Balance Sheet?

-Ans.
 A balance sheet is a type of financial statement which reports a company's assets, liabilities, and the shareholders' equity at a specific point of time, and which provides a basis for calculating the rates of return and evaluating the capital structure.

 The main purpose of a balance sheet is to give the interested parties an idea of the company's financial position in the market, in addition to its display of what the company owns and owes.
 This is important that all investors know how to use, analyze and read a balance sheet.
 This balance sheet may give insight or reason to invest in this stock.

-3. What is Meant By an Accounting Period?
+3. What is meant by an Accounting Period?

-Ans.
 An accounting period is the only time frame for a business to prepare its financial statements and its report about the financial performance and the position to the external stakeholders.
 The accounting period could be after three, six, or twelve months.
-The accounting period generally coincides with the business' fiscal year.
+The accounting period generally coincides with the business’s fiscal year.